NeuraLegion/shainet/README.md

-SHAInet - stands for Super Human Artificial Intelligence network a neural network in pure Crystal
+SHAInet - stands for Super Human Artificial Intelligence network a neural network in pure [Crystal](https://crystal-lang.org/)

-The current network is a vanilla NN, which supports backprop and feed-forward.
-It solves XOR and iris dataset which is part of the network specs.
+At the [Roadmap](https://github.com/NeuraLegion/shainet#development) you can see what we plan to add to the network as the project will progress.

 ## Installation